apexad/homebridge-garagedoor-command/README.md

 ## FAQ
 ### Can I have multiple garage doors?
 Yes! but this is a feature of homebridge, not the plugin.
-Just add an additonal accessory block with a different name than your other garage door.
+Add another accessory block with a different name than your other garage door.
+If using [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x) you can do this in the plugin settings.

 ### Can you add 'x' feature?
 Yes, I probably could.
 Will I?
 Probably not.
 If there is a feature you want to add, please feel free to code it yourself and submit a pull request so others can benefit.